More than 15 Victorian projects will share in $850,000 in funding over 2016-17 through the National Bushfire Mitigation Programme.

 As part of this funding, $150,000 will also be provided to Victoria to assist with the purchase and installation of 10 automatic fire danger rating signs that will advise people in local areas of current fire danger ratings.

-Emergency Management Victoria is the administrator of the National Bushfire Mitigation Programme on behalf of Victoria.
+Emergency Management Victoria is the administrator of the National Bushfire Mitigation Programme on behalf of Victorian Government.